 Prepare for the Kick-Off Meeting

 A Coveo Platform search project typically starts with a complimentary 60-minutes kick-off meeting with one or more Coveo specialists.
-During this meeting, you’ll walk through the various resources available at Coveo to support your project, and review design and architectural patterns.
+During this meeting, you will walk through the various resources available at Coveo to support your project, and review design and architectural patterns.

 To take full advantage of your kick-off meeting, ensure that you can produce the following: